Utilities for playing Win16 games

 PCem

 PCem is a PC emulator that lets you configure pretty much everything about the emulation.
-Besides the usual ability to choose a graphics card and sound card, when you pick a CPU you can specify the MHz (i.e. 486 SX 33).
-The emulation is very accurate, but one of the reasons why its so accurate is that PCem requires the actual ROMs of the hardware that it emulates (fortunately, most of the software that you need is available on the PCem website).
+Besides the usual ability to choose a graphics card and sound card, you can pick a specific CPU and clock speed to emulate (i.e. 486 SX 33).
+The emulation is very accurate, but one of the reasons why it's so accurate is that PCem requires the actual ROMs of the hardware that it emulates (fortunately, most of the software that you need is available on the PCem website).
 This means that you can actually enter the CMOS Setup!
-PCem pretty much recreates the entire PC experience.
+PCem pretty much recreates the entire PC experience, and even emulates the PCjr.

 PCem